Last updated: April 28. 2017

 2.3.
 Active maintenance of the stable version

-Following the beta phase comes the solemn moment when the new stable version is released – for example, 1.4.0.
-Because the software will now be put into service by a wider spectrum of users, problems that had not been noticeable during the beta phase will generally now be identified.
+Following the beta phase, a stable version is released – for example, 1.4.0.
+Once deployment of the now stable branch has begun and a wider spectrum of users try out the new release, further issues will be identified.
 These will be corrected by a series of patch releases (1.4.0p1, 1.4.0p2, etc.).
 The time intervals between these patches will initially be quite short (around a week), and later they will be much longer (a few months).
 We will actively maintain this stable branch with patch releases for about eighteen months.

 Daily versions of the stable branch, which provide prompt bug fixes, will also be published.
 These carry the name of the branch, plus the date, e.g., 1.4.0-2017.04.08.